 Tango – Zbigniew Rybczyński

-Animated avant-garde film, realised in 1980 in the Studio Małych Form Filmowych Se-ma-for by Zbigniew Rybczyński, the winner of the first Oscar for a Polish movie.
+Tango is an avant-garde animated film, created in 1980 in the Małych Form Filmowych Se-ma-for studio by Zbigniew Rybczyński.
+It was the first Polish Oscar-winner.

 As Daniel Szczechura wrote:

 Watching Rybczyński’s films for the first time, I experienced a feeling similar to one I felt many years ago when I was getting to know the work of McLaren or Alexeieff.
 It’s a similar view on cinema – through the prism of new technical possibilities and, similarly as in the case of the aforementioned directors, Rybczyński achieves a matchless artistic effect.
 No wonder – Rybczyński is a cameraman, and judging from his works, he is engaged in this profession.
 He is the director, cameraman, screenwriter and scenographer of his films, but his approach to cinema is primarily that of a cameraman and technician.
 Tape and its anatomy, the camera and its possibilities, and, especially, the laboratory, have no mysteries for Rybczyński, and what’s more, he achieves effects nobody would expect, as no one else never studied these issues in so much depth.

 - Tango, Poland 1980.
 Realisation: Zbigniew Rybczyński.
 Music: Janusz Hajdun.
 Production: SMFF Se-Ma-For.
 Duration: 8’.